This is the complete back story for MyNewJobHunt.com as told by David Perry

 Kevin decided to create an application that would bring job leads to him.

 This was a novel concept at the time.
 But Kevin was a genius.
-Like big time genius… the real-time operating system he wrote in his 20’s with two other guys still sorts the US Postal Service mail every day – almost 30 years later.
+Like big time genius!
+For example, the real-time operating system he wrote in his 20’s with two other guys still sorts the US Postal Service mail every day – almost 30 years later.
 That kind of smart.
-Kevin had invented a job aggregator way back in 1998 – long before SimplyHired.com or Indeed.com were invented, which are now available .
+Kevin had invented a job aggregator way back in 1998 – long before SimplyHired.com or Indeed.com were born .
 Nat’s job alert engine became NatsJobs.com after the two of them found jobs.

 So you might be wondering how many interviews Kevin did get in a town with 65% unemployment?